 Are you looking for a low-cost lung transplant?
 Find everything about lung transplant costs in India that range from 30000 - 45000 USD.

-Surgery time: 4-6 hours
+Surgery Duration: 4-6 hours

 Recovery: permanent (with ongoing management required).